-I love a Bantu knot, and Whitney's cropped knots show off her beautiful face while protecting her coils.
+I love a Bantu knot, and Rihanna's cropped knots show off her beautiful face while protecting her natural texture.
 Bantu knots can act as a simple way to create waves in the hair, so to keep your options open, use a lightweight gel, like Dove's Amplified Textures Shine & Moisture Finishing Gel ($7) for a soft, flexible hold.

 Face-Framing Pop of Color

 Amandla Stenberg's braided bob has an element of surprise, thanks to the lavender face-framing highlights.
 If lavender isn't your color, don't be afraid to try an alternative to add a pop.

 Twists are a go-to protective style for most naturals, regardless of hair length.
 Amanda Stacy Wicks's juicy twists are easy to recreate on short hair and can be an effective way to combat breakage.